Sigmund Freud biography and theory

 As the son of a merchant, Freud’s family life was unusual and somewhat complicated.
 His father, Jakob Freud, married Amalia Nathanson, Sigmund’s mother, at the age of 40.
 She was 20 years younger than her husband and even younger than her husband’s first son, Emanuel.

-Freud asked his father what his reaction was, to which his father replied that he had taken the hat and then walked on.
-Freud was very disappointed in this answer and found his father weak for it.
+Sigmund Freud asked his father what his reaction was, to which his father replied that he had taken the hat and then walked on.
+He was very disappointed in this answer and found his father weak for it.

 Sigmund’s brother, Josef, was arrested and ended up in prison for dealing counterfeit money.
 This worried father Jakob, as his other two sons, Emanuel and Philipp Freud, may have been involved in the case with him.